jyggorath/phst-writeup/4 første påskedag/README.md

 ![keytraffic.png](keytraffic.png?raw=true)

-The presence of keywords such as CLIENT_HANDSHAKE_TRAFFIC_SECRET peaked my interest.
+The presence of keywords such as CLIENT_HANDSHAKE_TRAFFIC_SECRET piqued my interest.
 A quick Google search revealed that this is data from [logging of SSL/TLS keys in Chrome/Firefox/cURL](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format).

 This is what the full TCP stream looks like: